 Share this Post

-If the title of this recipe alone doesn’t make your mouth water, skim on down to the instructions and prepare to be swooned.
+If the title of this recipe alone doesn’t make your mouth water, skim on down to the instructions and prepare to swoon.
 If you’re like me, you’ve grown accustomed to a simple roasting of Brussels sprouts with salt, pepper, and oil.
-Sure, they’ve got a delicious outward crisp and softened middle.
+Sure, they’ve got a delicious outward crisp and softened middle and they are a great cancer-protective food.
 They play nice with all the other flavors on your plate.
 But let’s face it, you’re slightly less enthused with this 20th batch of simply roasted Brussels than you were your first or second.
 You may not beam with pride taking them as a side dish to your next family gathering.
 But what if your modest tray of roasted Brussels could be easily transformed into a crowd favorite?
 The secret?
 You need only the slightest addition of a delectable sweet and sour sauce.

 Why we love it:

-- Brussels sprouts help protect against cancer with antioxidants and phytochemicals.
-Their sulforaphanes (sulfur-containing compounds) block the enzyme histone deacetylase, shown to increase progression of certain cancer cells.
+- Brussels sprouts are an excellent cancer-protective food.
+They help protect against cancer with antioxidants and phytochemicals.
+Their sulforaphane (sulfur-containing compounds) block the enzyme histone deacetylase, shown to increase the progression of certain cancer cells.

 - Studies show that Brussels sprouts are especially effective at reducing the risk for colon cancer.
 By possessing high levels of glucosinolates, Brussels sprouts aid the body in detoxification and reduction of oxidative stress.
 Thus, enhancing the body’s defenses.